lakedai/deadbeef/README.md

 ## Enhancement

-- change to get artwork from local album image file
+- change to get artwork from local image file if no cover image
-  - if no cover image, load distinct file by album name
+  - if no cover image, load image for every song
+  - use album or title or file name for search
-  - put album.jpg or album.png in that folder, that is all
+  - put album.jpg or album.png or title.jpg or title.png or filename.jpg or filename.png in that folder, that is all

 ## Download development builds